support@suburbsfinder.com.au

 Understanding Home Loans in Australia

-A home loan, or mortgage, is a loan from a financial institution to help you buy a property.
-Home loans are typically repaid over a 25-30 year period and come with various interest rates and features.
-The lender holds the title to the property until the loan is fully repaid.
+A home loan, also known as a mortgage, is money borrowed from a bank or financial institution to purchase property.
+Typically, home loans are repaid over 25 to 30 years, with monthly or fortnightly repayments that cover both the borrowed amount (principal) and interest.
+The lender holds the legal title to the property until the loan is fully repaid.

 Types of Home Loans

-Before you start the qualification process, it’s essential to understand the types of home loans available in Australia:
+Before applying, it’s crucial to understand the different types of loans available:

-• Split Loans: A combination of fixed and variable rates, giving you a balance of predictability and flexibility.
+• Split Loans – Combines fixed and variable rates, offering a mix of stability and flexibility.

-• Interest-Only Loans: You pay only the interest for a set period (usually up to five years), which can lower your monthly payments initially but means higher payments later.
+• Interest-Only Loans – You pay only interest for a limited period (usually up to five years).
+Repayments are lower initially but increase once principal repayments begin.

 Preparing Your Finances